 - Best Buy (US)

-How much do the Silicon MacBook Pro, Air, and Mac mini cost?
+How much do the M1 MacBook Pro, Air, and Mac mini usually cost?

 The good news is the new Mac devices don't get a price hike, despite the M1 upgrade.
 You also get 10% off with Apple Education pricing across all the models.